5. Managing Files and Sets

 Unless you’ve specified a special window size or aspect ratio in the encoder settings, the rendered video file will play back exactly as it appeared during real time playback in Live.
 The video file will also contain the rendered audio.

-For more information about working with video in Live, see the chapter on video (see Chapter 21).
+For more information about working with video in Live, see the chapter on video (see ‘Working with Video’).

 - Skip — By default, Live will wait for ten seconds before starting a real-time render.
 This should allow any sound from external devices to fade out, but if you need more time (for example, if you’re waiting for a long reverb tail), you can increase the wait time by typing a new number in the number box.
 On the other hand, if you’re sure that your external devices aren’t making any sound, you can speed the process along by pressing “Skip,“ which will start the render immediately.